-- become more familiar with Task One of the IELTS Academic writing test
+- become more familiar with Task 1 of the IELTS Academic writing test

 There are two tasks in the IELTS Academic writing test.
 You need to complete both of them, and you will have a total of 60 minutes.

-“You should spend about 20 minutes on this task.”
+For Task 1 you should spend about 20 minutes on this task.

 Your score for task one only contributes one-third of your total mark for the writing section.

-Today, we’re going to focus on task one.
-As you may know, in task one, you will be presented with some kind of visual information, which is often in the form of one or more bar or pie charts, line graphs or tables or charts.
+In task 1, you will be presented with some kind of visual information, which is often in the form of one or more bar or pie charts, line graphs, tables or charts.